-In our previous article we got a glimpse of: what is Hubble Telescope and why it is needed?
+In our previous article, we got a glimpse of what is Hubble Telescope is and why it is needed?
 In our second and last part of this series, we will explore its working and various facts related to it.

 Hubble’s science instruments, the astronomer’s eyes to the universe, work together or individually to provide the observations.
 Each instrument is designed to examine the universe in a different way.
 Hubble holds two main varieties of instruments: cameras, which capture Hubble’s famed images, and spectrographs, which break light into colors for analysis.